 An insurance product that mitigates longevity risk by providing a stream of income for the duration of the policyholder's life.

-A variant on coinsurance in which the ceding company retains both the assets and the reserves.
+A variant on coinsurance in which the ceding company retains all the reserves, as well as assets backing reserves, and pays the reinsurer interest on the reinsurer’s share of the reserves.

 A measure of the incidence of sickness or disease within a specific population group.